Elastic deformations driven by non-uniform lubrication flows: Problem formulation

 \begin{sloppypar}{ Our starting point is the Navier-Stokes equations

 accompanied by the non-compressibility condition

 where, $U_{i}$, $F_{i}$, $\rho$, $p$ and $\mu$ are the fluid velocity components, body force components, density, pressure, and dynamic viscosity, respectively.
 The indices $i, j$ run over the three Cartesian coordinates $x,y,z$, and summation convention over repeated indices is employed.
 We decompose all three dimensional vector fields such as fluid velocity, $\vec{U}$, and body force $\vec{F}$, into in-plane components ($x,y$) and an out-of-plane component ($z$), using the convention $\vec{U}=(\vec{u},u_{z})$ and $\vec{F}=(\vec{f},f_{z})$.
-In our work we model the elastic deformations by the Kirchoff-Love model valid for small lateral deformations of a thin plate \citep{landau1986theory}, which locally relates between pressure $p$, and deformation $\eta$, according to
+The dynamics of an elastic plate can be described by the F\"oppl von-Karman model, which accounts for both bending and tension forces in the plate.
+Since the ratio of the stretching to bending free energies scales as $\eta^{2}/w^{2}$, for small deformations ($\eta \ll w$), stretching can be neglected, leading to the Kirchoff-Love model. \citep{landau1986theory} This model relates the pressure $p$ and the deformation $\eta$ according to

 Here, the bending stiffness coefficient, $D$, has been expressed in terms of the plate's thickness, $w$, Young's modulus, $Y$, and Poisson's ratio, $\sigma$, and introduces an elastic time scale $\tau_{EL}$ according to